Caner-Yesiltas/Caner-Yesiltas/README.md

 - Volunteered at animal shelters and participated in community services
 - Love exploring different cultures and bringing diverse perspectives to my work - hoping to visit Japan one day! がんばります

-<h3 align="center" style="color: #FFA500; margin-top: -10px;">Excited to contribute and grow with a team that's building the future of technology! 💯 </h3>

 <p align="center">
   <a href="https://dev.to/caner_yesiltas">📚 Check out my Dev.to articles for more insights on my coding journey</a>